 So are you wondering if acupuncture would be right for you?
 These are a few ways that acupuncture can help benefit your overall well-being, so you can make an educated decision on whether you want to give it a try or not.

 Acupuncture has been shown to effectively reduce inflammation in the body, which is related to a number of conditions, including arthritis and Crohn’s disease.
-Acupuncture can make this happen through targeting the trigger points, which are tender points along the body.
+Acupuncture can make this happen by targeting the trigger points, which are tender points along the body.
 It’s said that acupuncture might work on inflammation by causing the pituitary gland to release cortisol, and this will reduce inflammation.
-Acupuncture will also stimulate the vagus nerve, which activates the body mechanisms that naturally reduce inflammation.
+It will also stimulate the vagus nerve, which activates the body mechanisms that naturally reduce inflammation.

 Acupuncture can also help with digestive disorders like heartburn, lactose intolerance or irritable bowel syndrome.
 It can improve digestive functions, reduce inflammation of the stomach and pancreas and can nourish related organs.
 Even the World Health Organization recognizes acupuncture as an effective means of treating digestive imbalance.

-Acupuncture can help you sleep in many different ways.
+It can help you sleep in many different ways.
 It helps you navigate roadblocks to a good night’s rest by helping you heal the pain that keeps you up at night.
 Acupuncture will also help treat advanced sleep disorders like insomnia.
 Acupuncture is different compared to other remedies because it treats the root of the problem instead of treating symptoms.
 The treatment of acupuncture regulates the neurotransmitters of your body responsible for keeping you awake.
 It restores your sleep health through a reduction of stress and leaves you with a sense of calm restoring balance to your mind-body connection.

 4. Helps Current Injuries And Prevents Future Injuries